harshbarger/flurp/src-doc/overview.md

 Flurp is a functional programming library written in and for TypeScript.
-In contains both fundamental FP utilities such as `pipe` and `flow` and a variety of utilities for working with strings, arrays, objects, etc. immutably within pipelines.
+It contains fundamental FP utilities such as `pipe` and `flow` as well as a variety of utilities for working with strings, arrays, objects, etc. immutably.

 ## This is early stage work.